Explorer 46

 Explorer 46, (also Meteoroid Technology Satellite-A or MTS-A), was a NASA satellite launched as part of Explorer program.

 Mission

-Explorer 46 was designed to provide data on the frequency and penetration energy of meteoroids and micrometeoroids in near-earth orbit.
+Explorer 46 was designed to provide data on the frequency and penetration energy of meteoroids and micrometeoroids in low Earth orbit.
 Explorer 46 consisted of a hexi-cylindrical bus covered with solar cells.
 Meteoroid impacts were detected and measured using bumper panels that extended after launch and gave the satellite a windmill-like appearance.
 The central hub of the satellite carried the velocity and impact experiments.
 When the bumper targets were extended from the satellite, it had an overall width of 701.50 cm.
 Twenty meteoroid impacts were recorded by the bumper panels through December 1972.
 A set of capacitor detectors recorded over two thousand micrometeoroid hits over the same period.